Dallas officer in wrong apartment fatally shoots neighbor

 The responding officers administered first aid to Jean, a native of the Caribbean country of St. Lucia who attended college in Arkansas and worked for accounting and consulting firm PwC.
 Jean was taken to a hospital, where he died.

 Hall said the officer’s blood was drawn to be tested for drugs and alcohol.
-She declined to speculate as to whether fatigue or other factors, including race, may have factored into the shooting.
+She declined to speculate as to whether fatigue or other factors may have factored into the shooting.
 She also said the Texas Rangers will conduct an independent investigation.

 Jean grew up in St. Lucia and attended Harding University in Searcy, Arkansas, where he majored in accounting and information systems and often led campus worship services before graduating in 2016, the school said in a statement.
 That July, he went to work for PwC in risk assurance.
 The company in a statement that it was “simply heartbroken to hear of his death.”

 Family and friends described Jean as a devout Christian and a talented singer.
-His uncle Ignatius Jean said the slaying left relatives looking for answers.
+His uncle Ignatius Jean said the slaying left relatives devastated and looking for answers.

 “You want to think it’s fiction … and you have to grapple with the reality,” he said.